Consensys/doc.ethsigner/docs/Reference/CLI/CLI-Syntax.md

 ### `downstream-http-host`

-Endpoint to which received requests are forwarded.
+Host to which received requests are forwarded.
 Default is `localhost`.

 ```bash tab="Syntax"
 --downstream-http-host=<downstreamHttpHost>